xrettle/WFGY/TensionUniverse/BlackHole/Q072_origin_of_the_genetic_code.md

 M_reg = M_code \ S_sing
 ```

-* States in `S_sing` represent invalid or incomplete encodings, not evidence for or against any specific origin mechanism.
+* States in `S_sing` represent invalid or incomplete encodings at this effective layer, not evidence for or against any specific origin mechanism.
 * When an experiment encounters a state in `S_sing`, the result is reported as "out of domain" and excluded from tension statistics.

 ### 3.6 Effective tension tensor